Interlocking Backpropagation: Improving depthwise model-parallelism: Interlocking Backpropagation

+The communication between modules can be costly, and so one could attempt to speed up the learning process by performing local learning on each module.
+Consider a network composed of three modules of two layers each:

-We consider several possible approaches for training this model, which differ in the amount of communication between components.
+We consider several possible approaches for training this model, which differ in the amount of communication between modules.
 One extreme, involving the most communication, is \etoe training.
-Here we compute the loss based on the output of the final component, $f_{c_3}$, and propagate the loss backwards through each component to update their parameters.
-This approach is depicted in the bottom row of Figure \ref{fig:gradient_flow}.
-This approach achieves identical accuracy to if the model was in a single component on a single accelerator, however the communication between components during the backwards pass leads to inefficiencies.
-If we consider the first component in the model, having completed its forward pass it must sit idle while it waits for the components above it to complete their forward and backward passes, before it receives the gradient signal and can perform its own backwards pass.
+Here we compute the loss based on the output of the final module, $f_{c_3}$, and propagate the loss backwards through each module to update their parameters.
+This approach is depicted in the bottom row of Figure \ref{fig:gradient_flow} and it achieves identical accuracy to if the model was in a single module on a single accelerator; however, the communication between modules during the backwards pass leads to inefficiencies.
+For instance, the first module in the model, having completed its forward pass, must sit idle, while it waits for the modules above it to complete their forward and backward passes.
+Only then, does it receive the gradient signal and is able to perform its own backwards pass.

-The other extreme, requiring the least communication, is local training.
-This is shown in the first row of \ref{fig:gradient_flow}.
-Here we augment each component with a local loss function:
+The other extreme, resulting in the least idleness, is local training, illustrated in the first row of Figure \ref{fig:gradient_flow}.
+In this setting, we augment each module with a local loss function, \(\mathcal{L}_{c_k}\):

-We call \(h_{c_k}\) the auxiliary network for component \(k\).
-It produces predictions for the task directly from the outputs of the \(k\)th component.
-During training, we we update the parameters of both the main network and the auxiliary network based \emph{only} on gradients from \(\mathcal{L}_{c_k}\).
-This means that during the backwards pass no communication is required between components.
-Thus, the only communication necessary between the hardware accelerators holding each component is to propagate the activations during the forward pass.
-This strategy avoids components idling during the backward pass, while they wait to receive gradients from subsequent components.
+Here, \(x\) is the training input to the model, \(y\) is the target, and \(\mathcal{L}\) is a standard loss function, such as the cross-entropy loss.
+We call \(h_{c_k}\) the auxiliary network for module \(k\).
+It produces predictions for the task directly from the outputs of the $k^\text{th}$ module.
+During training, we update the parameters of both the main and auxiliary networks of the $k^\text{th}$ module based \emph{only} on gradients from \(\mathcal{L}_{c_k}\).
+This means that during the backwards pass no communication is required between modules.
+Thus, the only communication necessary between the hardware accelerators holding each module is to propagate the activations during the forward pass.
+This strategy avoids accelerators idling during the backward pass, while they wait to receive gradients from subsequent accelerators.